AJCJ1/mvpreactapp/README.md

 It connects to a Ruby-on-Rails API hosted on Heroku, which hosts the companies 'blogs' in a stored PostgreSQL database.

+The current stages of development are as follows:

+- HTML is added, but needs to be made semantic RE accessibility and SEO (with a11y config)
+- SCSS to be setup, and styling to be applied

 The figma design is available <a href="https://www.figma.com/file/kdbXeIOHiAobvLZsQX4hB9/MVP---Maddie-Veterinary-Physiotherapy?node-id=0%3A1&t=T0LsNwlW0B7L70nf-1">here</a>

 It is the 'front end' of a veterinary physiotherapy site and is currently in development